Online Dating: The Definitive Guide to Long-Distance Relationships

 - Offer your longing up as a sacrifice.
 There is a lot of virtue to be gained both for yourself and for your partner by offering your sufferings up as a living sacrifice.

 - Meditate on Romans 12:1.
 “Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship. “

 The trick to making a long distance relationship ‘work’ is to find the proper in your life, and that starts with prayer.

 Use Technology to Reduce the Distance

 The world is a much smaller place today than it was even 100 years ago.

 In today’s world, not only are we able to travel with significantly more ease, we can also communicate with each other in ways that make long distances seem like they are just next door.

-Here are a few technology items that work for long distance relationships:
+Here are a few technology items that work for online dating and long distance relationships:

 - Skype, iMessage, Google video chat, Zoom…there’s really no shortage of apps available to open up video chatting.
 Find one that works for both of you.
 If you don’t like how you look, consider getting a chat light to get more natural lighting.

 - Watch Netflix together with Rabbi.it.
 Rabb.it is an app that was developed to allow people to watch Netflix or Youtube with your significant other at the same time.
 It also has advanced texting and messaging features.
 While it’s not quite the same as watching a movie physically together, it’s a great way to make that distance disappear.